How much does an entry-level software engineer make?

 Entry-level software engineer salaries can vary significantly based on a variety of factors.
 One of the most influential factors is the level of experience and expertise a candidate brings to the table.
 While entry-level software engineers may not have years of industry experience, possessing a strong educational background and relevant certifications can greatly enhance their market value.
 A degree or certification from a reputable institution in computer science, software engineering, or a related field can give candidates an edge when it comes to negotiating their starting salary.
 Additionally, specialized certifications in specific programming languages or technologies can further distinguish candidates and potentially lead to higher initial compensation packages.

-See also 10 Software Engineering Podcasts
+See also 10 Best Software for Nonprofit Accounting

 In addition to educational qualifications, another factor that heavily influences entry-level software engineer salaries is the location of the job.
 It’s no secret that the cost of living can vary drastically from one city or region to another.
 Companies in major tech hubs, such as San Francisco or New York City, often offer higher salaries to compensate for the higher cost of living in these areas.
 On the other hand, software engineers working in smaller cities or remote areas may have lower starting salaries due to the lower cost of living.
 Therefore, it’s important for aspiring software engineers to consider the geographic location and its impact on their potential salary when searching for entry-level positions.